-• Global superstars Henrik von Eckermann and the brilliant King Edward are taking the showjumping world by storm, most recently clinching back-to-back World Cup Final titles – the first time for 25 years that a horse has achieved the feat.
+Global superstars Henrik von Eckermann and the brilliant King Edward continue to take the showjumping world by storm, earlier this year clinching back-to-back World Cup Final titles – the first time for 25 years that a horse has achieved the feat – and this week representing Sweden at the Paris 2024 Olympic showjumping.

 But while the all-conquering duo effortlessly scale the greatest heights in the ring, the 14-year-old Belgium-bred gelding (Edward 28 x Feo) is no easy ride and the Swedish rider describes King Edward as “very sensitive”, particularly around his face.
 Henrik has also revealed that taking off the chestnut’s shoes was a “complete game changer”.

-The small but mighty King Edward, who was bred by Wim Impens and has carried Henrik von Eckermann to Olympic and World Championship glory, has been seen in an assortment of different bridles in recent years to help with the gelding’s sensitivity – in Herning there was no throatlash (pictured below), a nose net comes in to use at times, and at last week’s World Cup Finals in Riyadh, Saudi Arabia, they had even dispensed with a browband.
+The small but mighty King Edward, who was bred by Wim Impens and has carried Henrik von Eckermann to Olympic and World Championship glory, has been seen in an assortment of different bridles in recent years to help with the gelding’s sensitivity – in Herning there was no throatlash (pictured below), a nose net comes in to use at times, and at both the World Cup Finals in Riyadh, Saudi Arabia, and here in Paris, they have even dispensed with his browband.

 So H&H caught up with the reigning world number one Henrik von Eckermann to find out more about the unusual tack he’s been using with multi-winning King Edward.